The UK Government is arguably one of the best when it comes to offering supports and incentives to young entrepreneurs.

 The fact is that running a business can be a lonely task for entrepreneurs, but an experienced business mentor can motivate and help you thrive.
 This is why entrepreneurs should consider to take time out and request for advice from those that can help.

-There are business mentoring portals and organisations out there that can help entrepreneurs grow and improve their businesses.
+A lot of business mentoring portals and organisations are out there to help entrepreneurs grow and improve their businesses.
 Government-funded bodies like Tech City UK delivers programmes that focus on accelerating the growth of digital businesses across the UK.

 Additionally, Future Fifty is a scheme powered by Tech City UK to offer select startups access to expertise within both the Government and across the private sector, and such startups as Just Eat, Shazam and Skyscanner have benefited.